EXPLAINER: What exactly are track’s testosterone rules?

 SO WHAT ARE THE TESTOSTERONE RULES?

 Essentially, the rules are designed to deal with the dilemma presented by female athletes who were born with conditions that mean their natural testosterone levels are much higher than the typical female range.
-World Athletics says that’s a problem because the high testosterone gives them unfair athletic advantages over female athletes with more typical testosterone levels.
+World Athletics says that’s a problem because it gives them unfair athletic advantages over female athletes with more typical testosterone levels.

 The answer, according to the current rules, is to ban the athletes from certain events unless they agree to artificially lower their testosterone to a level set by World Athletics.